-F. Personnel Committee.
+FG.
+Personnel Committee.

 Membership.
+The Personnel Committee shall be made

+- 1. the State Party Chair;

-The Personnel Committee shall be made up of the State Party Chair, State Party Vice Chairs, the State Outreach Officer, and seven State Executive Committee members elected by the State Executive Committee upon recommendation of the State DFL Chair.
-To ensure that an attorney or human resources professional versed on personnel matters is a member of the Committee, this Committee may include one additional member, which is not an Executive Committee member, who shall serve at the pleasure of the State Executive Committee.
+- 2. the State Party Vice Chairs;

+- 3. the State Outreach Officer; and

+- seven State Executive Committee members elected by the State Executive Committee upon recommendation of the State DFL Chair-; and

+- 5. Tto ensure that an attorney or human resources professional versed on personnel matters is a member of the Committee, this Committee may include one additional member, which who is not an Executive Committee member, who and shall serve at the pleasure of the State Executive Committee.